publiccodenet/about/activities/codebase-stewardship/odoo-codebases.md

 ### Full stewardship

-When a codebase in Incubation meets all the citeria of the Standard for Public Code it will automatically enter Full stewardship (although the task in Odoo has to be manually moved).
+When a codebase in Incubation meets all the citeria of the Standard for Public Code, it will automatically enter Full stewardship (although the task in Odoo has to be manually moved).

 Codebases can exit Full stewardship for the Attic or Archive.